thisischandresh/thisischandresh.github.io/about.md

   - Send an onchain message on [chandresh.eth](https://etherscan.io/address/chandresh.eth)

 ## Work
-I work best in small teams and semi-automonous environment.
+I work best in small teams and automonous environment.

 Usually seen working on Social Media.
 Behind the scenes, working on documentation, events, and design.
   - Gnosis